hekonsek/ansible-role-fedora-ec2/README.md

 ## Role variables

 - `keyName` - name that should be assigned to the uploaded SSH public key.
 Default value is `defaultKey`.
 - `group` - name of the security group to create and use.
-Default value is `defaultGroup`.
+Default value is `default`.

 ## Example playbook